dfgordon/vscode-language-applesoft/README.md

 ## Multi-File Programs and Program Flow

 As of this writing, the extension analyzes each file in isolation.
-This is why, e.g., undimensioned array references trigger a warning rather than an error (the array might be dimensioned in another file).
+For a multi-file project it may be desirable to suppress warnings related to undeclared or unassigned variables (see extension settings).
 Also as of this writing, the extension does not try to follow the program's flow.
 As a result, errors such as `NEXT WITHOUT FOR`, `REDIM'D ARRAY`, etc., are not detected.

 ## Minify and Tokenize